 - Many pharmaceutical GMP professionals are more directed at the PDA and ISPE.
 The ASQ is well known, but perhaps not as important when considering options.

 - This certification is a generalist.
-There was a general opinion that many quality professionals tend to be specialized and night not feel comfortable stretching ther wings.
+There was a general opinion that many quality professionals tend to be specialized and might not feel comfortable stretching their wings.

 Is there value in this BoK?
 Definitely.
 I found this certification much harder than the CMQ/OE, and as a result, I’m prouder of having it.
 The major question is how can we make this more valuable to the field.
 This is certainly a question I’ll be asking next week in Seattle.

 7 thoughts on “ASQ – Pharmaceutical GMP Professional Certification”